Overview

 Non-network system strength solutions

-Our modelling shows that non-network solutions will play a core role in providing system strength into the future and will be brought into the portfolio of solutions via network support contracts.
+Our modelling shows that non-network solutions will play a core role in providing system strength into the future and will be brought into the portfolio of solutions via non-network system security contracts.
 Transgrid has developed documents to provide further information to non-network proponents to help them better understand their opportunity to provide system strength services.

-The below documents were published by in parallel with the PADR to provide further insights into the RIT-T, procurement and contracting process and technical specifications.
+The below documents were published by in parallel with the PADR to provide further insights into the RIT-T, procurement and contracting process and technical specifications (in addition to the documents ‘non-network system strength solutions’ section, above).

 Document